 - 1. We identify a set of Web Services specifications that can be safely adopted now (termed WS-I+) to build interoperable Web Service Grids. - 2.
 The OMII will provide downloadable implementations of a set of interoperable, high-level services built using the specifications in WS-I+ and provide advice on how they can be used to build interoperable Grid applications.
-This advice will be encapsulated in the 'Building Grids with WS-I+' white paper. - 3.
+This advice will be encapsulated in a forthcoming 'Building Grids with WS-I+' OMII White Paper. - 3.
 We intend that those providing deployed services to communities (e.g. for job scheduling, data access and file movement) will be able to utilise the services provided by the OMII, so making it straightforward for developers to incorporate those services into their applications. - 4.
 For those projects building Grid applications using components from the Globus Toolkit, Condor, EDG/EGEE, SRB or from other sources, support for interoperation of these components with the OMII WS-I+ middleware releases will be provided when appropriate Web Services interfaces are available for these components.
 Wherever possible, agreements will reached with providers of such widely used components so that combined use is simplified.

 The strategy is explicitly intended to be evolutionary - in that we need to plan for interoperability with, or migration to, Web Service and Grid standards emerging from OASIS, W3C and GGF.
 In particular, the reason for building on the 'WS-I+' set of specifications identified in this White Paper is to provide stable medium-term access to the core functionalities required by a wide range of our e-Science applications.
 It is envisaged that the set of specifications in 'WS-I+' will expand over time as other specifications emerging from OASIS, W3C, GGF and other standards bodies gain acceptance.
+We hope that within twelve months we will have converged on a widely accepted set of standards for Web Service Grids.

-These WS-I+ specifications will provide the UK e-Science community with a stable development environment available in multiple products on several platforms.
+In the meantime, these WS-I+ specifications will provide the UK e-Science community with a stable development environment available in multiple products on several platforms.
 It is therefore important that members of the UK e-Science community continue to contribute to the development of these standards and to conduct research and develop prototypes that will help to inform the development of future standards.
 Further, the set of services that will be initially provided by the OMII are deliberately narrower in scope than those proposed in the Open Grid Services Architecture (OGSA) of the GGF [2].
 However, the OMII services will evolve over time to utilise new specifications that will be added into the WS-I+ set as they become standards with wide community support, adoption and tooling.
 Support and advice will also be offered to users in choosing when and how to make direct use of the new standards.
 Wherever possible, the OMII service interfaces will be kept stable across the introduction of new standards and underlying technologies, and interfaces will be flagged as deprecated substantially before the functionality ceases to be supported.